 The US Chess National Girls Tournament of Champions (formerly the National Girls Invitational Tournament) is a tournament of champions for girls from across the United States.
 It is held annually in the model of the Denker and Barber Tournaments in conjunction with the US Open.
-The 2016 event will feature a generous scholarship funded by Robert and Barbara Schiffrin.
+The 2017 event will feature a $5,000 scholarship funded by Robert and Barbara Schiffrin.

 Each state affiliate is invited to send one representative, a female player in grades K-12 who has demonstrated her ability in a manner satisfactory to the state affiliate.
 Each affiliate is encouraged to arrange for an alternate player to attend should the original selected player be unable to participate.
 If there are an odd number of players, the host state affiliate may include a second participant to complete the field of players.